NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/scAtacSeq/lab-sc_atac_seq.md

 export SINGULARITYENV_PASSWORD=dummypwd
 ```

-Now we can start Rserver, which will run inside a singularity container.
+Now we can start rserver, which will run inside a singularity container.
 Here, R will have access to the libraries we need for the lab, as well as the data.

 ```
 singularity exec   \